flintlang/flint/proposals/0003-external-calls.md

 4. The contract you call matches the source code given
 5. The gas provided should be inferred by gas estimation over flint

-We propose a method to both declare this interface within Flint, use the The Flint Package Manager to extract an interface, or call contracts uneducated.
+We propose a method to both declare this interface within Flint, use the The Flint Package Manager to extract an interface, or call contracts distrusted.

-In _Uneducated Calls_, the contract (Client), sets the properties of the director which then sets up the command which is finally sent to the contract.
+In _Distrusted Calls_, the contract (Client), sets the properties of the director which then sets up the command which is finally sent to the contract.
 The aim is to encapsulate a request as an object, thereby letting Flint parametrize clients with different requests.

 (3) is combated by having necessary catching of all external calls - or prefixing with `try!` and `try?` to revert and nullify respectively.

-### Uneducated Calls
+### Distrusted Calls
 #### Interface specified
 ```swift
 interface Alpha(State1, State2) {